agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 In any case, users may not even want to share all the data on nodes in a cluster that Spartakus collects by default.
 To put it concisely, Spartakus collected lots of data that _wasn't_ of interest but didn't collect lots of data that _was_ of interest!

+> Spartakus collected lots of data that wasn't of interest but didn't collect lots of data that was of interest!

 ## A blast from the past --- inspiration from Spartakus

 Core v2 is a very different kettle of fish from Core v1, and the sorts of metrics we'd want are no exception.